This post was originally published on August 21, 2018 and has been updated for accuracy and comprehensiveness.

-Bluetooth is the technology that allows electronic devices to wirelessly connect to each other through a network.
-These devices include smartphones, tablets, portable speakers, digital assistants, wearable fitness trackers, home security equipment—the list goes on.
+Bluetooth is the technology that allows electronic devices like smartphones, tablets, portable speakers, digital assistants, wearable fitness trackers and home security equipment to wirelessly connect to each other through a network.

-But, as of late, the wireless technology has come across a cyber threat that leaves almost every Bluetooth connected device open to attack.
-Below, we explain the cyber risk and offer tips on how you can secure your device.
+But, as this wireless technology continues to evolve, cyber attacks are becoming a major threat.
+This means almost every Bluetooth connected device is open to cyber attack.
+Fortunately, there are ways to avoid these risks when utilizing Bluetooth technology.
+Below, we explain the cyber risk and offer tips to properly secure your devices.

 What is BlueBorne?

 When Bluetooth is activated, hackers take control of the device(s) and spread malware that goes completely unnoticed by the user.
-Additionally, once an infected device comes within range of other Bluetooth enabled systems, then the virus has the ability to spread from one user to another.
+Additionally, once an infected device comes within range of other Bluetooth enabled systems, the virus can spread from one user to another.

-BlueBorne can affect almost any devices operating on Android, Windows, Linux and iOS software before version 10.
-This means almost every computer, mobile device, smart appliance or other IoT device running on the aforementioned operating systems could be hacked.
+BlueBorne can affect almost any devices operating on Android, Windows, Linux and iOS software without proper software updates.
+This means almost every computer, mobile device, smart appliance or other internet of things (IoT) devices running on the dated operating systems could be hacked.

 How Can You Prevent BlueBorne?

-With an estimated 8.2 billion Bluetooth enabled devices worldwide, it’s imperative users take the following precautions to avoid a BlueBorne attack:
+With an estimated 20.4 billion IoT devices by 2020, it’s imperative users take the following precautions to avoid a BlueBorne attack:

 - Update all software and passwords.
-Following the discovery of BlueBorne, many device manufacturers released updates to eliminate some of the risk surrounding the virus.
+Following the discovery of BlueBorne, many device manufacturers released updates to diminish risk surrounding the virus.
 Update all devices and regularly change passwords.

 - Turn Bluetooth services off when they’re not in use.
 Turning your Bluetooth setting to invisible makes it harder for hackers to discover your device, thus making it more difficult for them to steal your data.